Bike Ride and Diabetes

 Your goal may be the same as mine, to lose belly fat.
 You can’t really zero in on just one area, but you’ll lose total body fat, not just in the abdomen.
 The time it takes depends on whether you’re male or female, how much you want to lose, and how much biking you do and at what rate.

 If you go to a gym or engage in any other exercise, that will add to the weight loss and quicker.
 My feelings are to do enough exercise and bike riding that is comfortable for me.
 Your goals may be totally different so don’t be concerned.
+Everyone is different.
+You have to do what’s best for you.

 Type 2 diabetes is increasing at an alarming rate.
 You should have a testing kit and check your numbers and look into supplements that can help with lowering your blood sugar.
 It’s believed that lack of exercise and fatigue or physical activity is blamed for this.
 Research reveals that people have a 40% less risk of developing diabetes by bicycling for half an hour a day.
 Sleep is crucial for your health.
 You don’t need trouble sleeping and you want to eat right for better health.